What We Believe

-In the Trinity, we believe that God the Holy Spirit is the uncreated and eternal Spirit of God that empowers the Father’s will and designs to be accomplished by the Son and those who place their faith in the Son.
+In the Trinity, we believe that God the Holy Spirit is the uncreated and eternal Spirit of God that empowers the Father’s will and designs to be accomplished by both the Son and those who place their faith in the Son.
 The Holy Spirit inhabited the life of Jesus in His earthly mission, both instructing and enabling Him to carry out the will of the Father.

 Genesis 1:2; Exodus 35:31; Psalm 139:7; Isaiah 11:2; Ezekiel 37:11-14; Matthew 3:11; Mark 13:11; Luke 4:16-21; John 1:32-33; John 3:5-8; John 14:16-17, 25-26; John 15:26; John 16:7-14; Acts 1:8; Acts 2:2-4, 38; Acts 5:1-11, 32; Acts 10:44-47; Romans 8:1-27; 1 Corinthians 2:10-14; 1 Corinthians 12:3-11; Galatians 5:22-25

 Whereas God the Son is the exact representation of God the Father, man is only “like” God and a representative of God.
 Although he lacks the exact essential nature of God, man still carries a nobility and dignity that no other creation of God shares.
-The many ways in which man is like God and representative of God may not be fully understood or listed in an exhaustive way.
+The many ways in which man is like God and representative of God may not be fully understood or revealed in an exhaustive way.
 However, we do know that our moral understanding, spiritual nature, mental capacities, creativity, relational intangibles and physical sensibilities give us but a brief understanding of the scope of our unique nature as representations of God’s image.

 Genesis 1:26-28; Genesis 9:6; Psalm 8:3-8; Psalm 144:3-4; Proverbs 22:2; Ecclesiastes 2:14-16; Ecclesiastes 3:20; Isaiah 1:18; Isaiah 26:8; Zechariah 12:1; Acts 10:28; Acts 17:26; Romans 3:10-24; Romans 5:12-17; Romans 7:14-25; Romans 9:23; 1 Corinthians 11:7; 1 Corinthians 15:21-22; 2 Thessalonians 2:14; Titus 2:11-14; James 1:14; Revelation 21:3-7

 As Romans 8-9 and Ephesians 1 teach, we believe that God initiates and carries out the process of salvation for all people in all times of history.
 God not only knows, but knows with intentional purpose those who are His “elect”.
-God does not send some to hell as He elects (or saves) some—all men and women choose rebellion against God if left to their own choices (James 1:14).
+God does not send some to hell as He elects (or saves) some.
+Rather, all men and women choose rebellion against God if left to their own choices (James 1:14).
 Only God is responsible for drawing men and women to Himself (John 6:44).

-Man would never seek God out without the Spirit giving him the power to do so…and man would never have the capacity to trust in Jesus without God gracefully giving him that power as well.
-When the Bible says "by grace you have been saved, through faith; and that not of yourselves, it is the gift of God" (Ephesians 2:8), we understand both grace and faith as being gifts from God.
+Man would never seek God out without the Spirit giving him the power to do so.
+Further, man would never have the capacity to trust in Jesus without God gracefully giving him that power as well.
+When the Bible says “by grace you have been saved, through faith; and that not of yourselves, it is the gift of God” (Ephesians 2:8), we understand both grace and faith as being gifts from God.

 Leviticus 16:15-20; Matthew 20:28; John 6:35-40, 44-45; John 19:28-30; Romans 8-9; Romans 10:3-9; 1 Corinthians 1:21-25; 2 Corinthians 5:18-19; Galatians 3:13; Galatians 4:4-5; Ephesians 1:3-23; Ephesians 2:4-10; Colossians 1:19-23; 2 Thessalonians 2:13-14; Hebrews 2:14-18; Hebrews 6:17-20; Hebrews 9:24-28; 1 Peter 1:8-12; 1 Peter 3:18; Revelation 5:9